opnsense/docs/source/manual/install.rst

 #.
 Put both the Installation media and the 2nd USB drive into the system and power up / reboot.
 #.
 Boot the system from the OPNsense Installation media via Boot Menu or BIOS (UEFI).
 #.
 Press aany key when you see: **“Press any key to start the configuration importer”**
 #.
-Type the device name of the 2nd USB Drive, e.g. `da0`, and press Enter.
+Type the device name of the 2nd USB Drive, e.g. `da0` or `nvd0` , and press Enter.

    #.
 If Importer is successful, the boot process will continue into the Live environment using
       the configuration stored on the USB drive.
    #.
 If unsuccessful, importer will error and return us to the device selection prompt.
 Suggest
       repeating steps 1-3 again.

 Live Environment
 ----------------